George Wilton Field

-George Wilton Field, Ph.
-D. (1863–1938) was an American biologist, born at North Bridgewater, Massachusetts.
+George Wilton Field, Ph.D.
+(1863–1938) was an American biologist, born at North Bridgewater, Massachusetts.
 Working primarily in Rhode Island and Massachusetts, Field was a pioneer in the field of shellfish aquaculture and water pollution, and took an interest in conservation issues.
 Beginning in 1916, Field was in the employ of the U.S. Bureau of the Biological survey, and later in his career was the United States representative to the League of Nations International Commission on Water Pollution Control.

 Biography

 George Wilton Field was born 29 September 1863 in North Bridgewater, Massachusetts to Charles C. Field and Lucy (Cross) Field.
 He attended local public schools in North Bridgewater, graduating from high school in 1882.
 He undertook field studies in marine biology in the Bay of Fundy region of Nova Scotia in 1883, and in the Gulf of St. Lawrence in 1885, and he graduated from Brown University (A.B., 1887; A.M., 1890) and from Johns Hopkins University (Ph.D., 1892).
-He did postdoctoral studies in Naples, Italy at the Stazione Zoologica, and at Ludwig Maximilian University of Munich.
+He did postdoctoral studies in Naples, Italy at the Stazione Zoologica, and at the Ludwig-Maximilians-Universität München (LMU).
 From his work in Germany, Field was fluent in German, and as a result was a translator of several German scientific works into English including those of biologists Richard Hertwig and Ernst Haeckel.
 He married Mary Bell Bacon (1863-1951) on 29 June 1892 in Natick, Massachusetts, and they had four children.

 The Marine Laboratory of the Rhode Island Agricultural Experiment Station established in 1896 by George W. Field after his studies at the Stazione Zoologica in Naples.

 Field worked in Rhode Island, the Massachusetts and the U.S. federal government in his occupations.
 He became associate professor of cellular biology at Brown University from 1893-96.
 He was hired by Josiah H. Washburn as a zoology professor and marine biologist at the Rhode Island Agricultural Experiment Station from 1896 to 1900, where he established Rhode Island's first marine laboratory on Point Judith Pond in the municipality of South Kingstown.
 Field's research was primarily concerned with the aquaculture of oysters and other marine organisms in Point Judith Pond and the effects of planktonic food availability and oxygen availability on their growth and survival.
 He had additional studies on starfish as predators of oysters.
 He was an instructor in economic biology at MIT in 1902; and in 1903 worked as a biologist at the Massachusetts Commission on Fisheries and Game, becoming chairman of the commission in 1904.
 He served as a Massachusetts Fishery and Game Commissioner until 18 Feb 1916.